sdellis/sdellis.github.io/_labs/animation-tool.md

 permalink: /labs/animation-tool/
 ---
 ## Constellation Animation Creation Interface
+{::options html_to_native="true" /}
 This is a simple user interface I developed to create "constellation animations" from animated GIFs.
 The animations are created in Javascript using the [GreenSock JavaScript Animation API](http://greensock.com/), and this tool will generate the code for you.
-Follow the steps in [this short video](http://quick.as/egr7cbvkx) (30 seconds long) to try it for yourself. <em>Note: Page scroll has been intentionally disabled.</em>
+Follow the steps to the left to try it yourself. <em>Note: Page scroll has been intentionally disabled.</em>

-{::options html_to_native="true" /}

 <center>